Shimingyi/MotioNet/README.md

 # MotioNet

-The library provides the source code of [*MotioNet*]([https://rubbly.cn/publications/motioNet](http://rubbly.cn/publications/motioNet)), ToG 2020, which extarct human motion from monocular video with deep learning.
-Benefited from the kinematic-based network, the predicted human motion can be extended to bvh file directly without any post-processing.
+This library provides the source code of [*MotioNet*]([https://rubbly.cn/publications/motioNet](http://rubbly.cn/publications/motioNet)), [ToG 2020], a method to reconstruct human motion from monocular video.
+Benefited from a kinematic-based network, designed based on the common motion representation, the reconstructed human motion can be converted to bvh file directly without any post-processing.

-One-step script and interfaces are coming soon.
+The code will be published soon.